 Windham School District offers females expanded course offerings, career options

-"WSD is proud to offer new programming for female offenders incarcerated at units in Gatesville," said Career and Technical Education (CTE) Department administrator Rick Jones.
+"WSD is proud to offer new programming for female residents incarcerated at units in Gatesville," said Career and Technical Education (CTE) Department administrator Rick Jones.
 All programming is part of Windham's continued efforts to provide cutting edge career and technical education.

 "There are no limits to the success women trained in these programs can achieve.
 They are enthusiastically participating and their instructors are impressed with their advancing skill levels."